mkikets99/CAHBotDatabase/packs/en/cahbaseset/README.md

 | Fun tip!
 When your man asks you to go down on him, try surprising him with _ instead. | 1 |
 | Future historians will agree that _ marked the beginning of America's decline. | 1 |
 | Having problems with _?
 Try _! | 2 |
-| Here is the church
-Here is the steeple
+| Here is the churchHere is the steeple
 Open the doors
 And there is _. | 1 |
 | Hey guys, welcome to Boston Pizza!
 Would you like to start the night off right with _? | 1 |